 Part III of PwP brings together extensions of the basic model in File 1.
-The four files comprising Part III create images in a similar fashion in that all images are from line segments connecting one vertex to another.
+The three files comprising Part III create images in a similar fashion in that all images are from line segments connecting one vertex to another.
 Put differently, no subdivisions are used.

 The Spirals file allows the size of the polygon to reduce by a constant amount each time a line segment is created.
 Let r be a whole number larger than 0.
 If each time a segment is created the radius of the parent polygon is reduced by 1/r then the center will be attained after r segments.
 This file comes naturally after File 1 because it employs only n and J, in addition to r.